 - 3. Follow the instructions on the screen to activate your licenses.
-In these next steps you will: - Download the fabric inventory (.json) file from GigaVUE-FM. - o Go to the Gigamon license portal and find license you want to activate and complete the three screens to activate your license.
-On the second screen, you will be prompted to upload the fabric inventory (.json) file. - o After activating the license, record the license key or keys. - Return to GigaVUE-FM and add the additional GigaVUE-FM licenses.
+In these next steps you will: - o Download the fabric inventory (.json) file from GigaVUE-FM.
+For the details available in the fabric inventory file, refer to Fabric Inventory File. - o Go to the Gigamon license portal and find the license you want to activate and complete the three screens to activate your license.
+On the second screen, you will be prompted to upload the fabric inventory (.json) file. - o After activating the license, record the license key or keys. - o Return to GigaVUE-FM and add the additional GigaVUE-FM licenses.